rule

 Text 3

+The moment he, who was hard to conquer and approach and most aggressively with a wide open mouth was swallowing the sky, saw Him before him, he rushed furiously forward to attack the lotus-eyed Lord with his legs.

 When he, hard to conquer and approach and agressive with a mouth wide open swallowing the sky, saw Him before him, rushed he furiously forward to attack the lotus eyed Lord with his legs.

-When he hard to conquer and approach, agressive with a mouth wide open swallowing the sky, saw Him before him, rushed he furiously forward to attack the Lotus-eyed Lord with his legs.
 (Vedabase)

 Text 4